singingwolfboy/jira-migrate/README.md

 Script to migrate JIRA issues from one instance to another.

-To use this script, you will need to create a `config.ini` file with the following
+# Configuration

-structure:
+To use this script, you must create a file called `config.ini` in the same directory as where you run this script.
+This file follows [the standard INI format](https://en.wikipedia.org/wiki/INI_file), and must contain at least the following information:

     [origin]
     host=https://origin-jira.com